Santa Rosa hitchhiker murders

 Map of California with Sonoma County highlighted and (inset) map of Sonoma County with Santa Rosa highlighted.

-The Santa Rosa hitchhiker murders were a series of at least seven unsolved homicides involving female hitchhikers that took place in and around Santa Rosa in Sonoma County in the North Bay area of California in 1972 and 1973.
-All of the victims were found nude in rural areas near steep embankments or in creek beds near roads.
-Californian police believe that the perpetrator(s) of the Santa Rosa murders "interviewed" potential victims before killing them.
-Despite extensive investigations, they remain unidentified.
+The Santa Rosa hitchhiker murders was a series of at least seven unsolved homicides and unsolved disappearances all involving young female hitchhikers occurring within Santa Rosa and throughout Sonoma County in the North Bay area of California beginning in 1972.
+All of the victims were found nude and with very little physical evidence and were dumped within rural areas near steep embankments or in creek beds near roads.
+The crime scenes were separate from the body location sites and were never located.
+Californian police believe that the perpetrator of the Santa Rosa murders "interviewed" potential victims before killing them.
+Despite several extensive investigations involving previously identified serial killers, the culprit(s) have remained unidentified for over fifty years.